Can't Stand Losing You: Music videos

 Two music videos exist for the song.
 One features the group playing the song on a stage with Sting wearing huge glasses.
+(This was done around the same times as the Message in a Bottle video as the band are wearing the same clothing).
 Slow motion shots of the group live appear as well.
-The second features the group performing the song in front of a red backdrop.
-This was filmed on the same day as the red backdropped version of "Roxanne".
+The second features the group performing the song in front of a red backdrop, which was filmed on the same day as the red-backdropped video for "Roxanne".